 LGBTQ visitors find plenty of fun things to do in Asheville.
 What could be better?
 Enjoy the great outdoors of the Blue Ridge Mountains during the day, and return to downtown Asheville for an evening of fine food and drinks.
 If you are not into hiking or driving the scenic Blue Ridge Parkway, there are plenty of options for shopping and museums.
 And don't forget Biltmore!
 Here are some ideas for you:

-- THE BIGGIE!
-Blue Ridge Pride Festival in October 2016: Join the fun in Downtown Asheville in Pack Square Park, 12-7 PM.
+- October 1, 2016: The big and fun Blue Ridge Pride Festival is held in the middle of Downtown Asheville in Pack Square Park, 12-7 PM.
 The Main Stage will feature the hilarious, the zany, and the truly talented entertainers.
 The Kids Area will offer children and families a non-alcoholic area to enjoy children's entertainment, craft activities, games, bounce houses, and a stage.
 Check out the 120 for-profit and non-profit vendors who will do their best to feed, cloth, accessorize, entertain, or educate you.
 This year's festival is expected to be the biggest, most entertaining Blue Ridge Pride festival yet with over 12,000 of your friends and family in attendance!